 EDI is a digital method of transferring business documents.
 Using electronic data interchange reduces costs by reducing paperwork, speeding up processes, and improving customer satisfaction.
 In this blog, we cover the basic fundamental principles of electronic data interchange.
+This is a standardized, universal, and open format of data exchange.
+It is used in many industries such as banking, healthcare, financial services, and government.

 Introduction to EDI